Phenyo28/RBN-Smart-Waste-Sorter-Project-project-5-PD/README.md

 - ESP32-CAM captures an image of the waste item placed in front of the camera.

 **3. Image Classification**
-- AI model (Edge Impulse) identifies the waste type — plastic, paper, or electronic.
+- AI model (Edge Impulse) identifies the waste type; plastic, paper, or electronic.

 **4. LED Indication**
 - Green LED: Plastic